 The concept of classroom accommodations for students with disabilities is not new.
 As a result of the Rehabilitation Act of 1973 (Section 504), students have been requesting and receiving classroom accommodations for years.
 However, the ADA has brought more attention to accommodating the needs of individuals with disabilities.
 As a direct result of the passage of the ADA, the number of students who have identified themselves as having disabilities has increased markedly.

 Procedures for Providing Accommodations

 In order to assist faculty and students, MTSU has established procedures for students to request accommodations based on disability.
 The process is designed to minimize the impact upon faculty members and maintain privacy rights of the student, while providing the necessary accommodations for the student.:

-All students with disabilities, whether a visible or hidden disability, who request an accommodation are required to provide appropriate documentation of that disability to the DSS.
-Students who request an accommodation without the appropriate accommodation form should be referred to DSS.
+All students with disabilities, whether a visible or hidden disability, who request an accommodation are required to provide appropriate documentation of that disability to the DAC.
+Students who request an accommodation without the appropriate accommodation form should be referred to the DAC.
 At no time is a student required to provide documentation to any other administrator, dean, or teacher.
-Due to the sensitive nature of some disabilities and the right to privacy, the specific disability will not be mentioned in the DSS letter of accommodation.
+Due to the sensitive nature of some disabilities and the right to privacy, the specific disability will not be mentioned in the DAC letter of accommodation.
 It is only necessary for instructors to know that the director has a record of the disability and has approved the student for specific accommodations.
 The letter serves as a student's documentation that s/he is an eligible student with a disability, and therefore entitled to effective and reasonable accommodations as identified in the letter.